schnitzi/chessmovegen/README.md

 write a tool.

-# The test data sets
+## The test data sets

-You can use the data set contained in this project to test your own move generator, without ever bothering to compile and run the test data editing tool.
+You can use the data set contained in this project to test your own move generator, without ever bothering to compile and run the test data editing tool or the included tests.
 The test data files contain a number of scenarios, including extreme ones, that your move generator should be able to handle.

 The test data files are located in [src/main/resources/testcases](src/main/resources/testcases).
-The files are split by category -- castling, end game, en passant, etc., each containing multiple test cases.
+The files are split by category -- castling, pawn moves, high piece numbers, etc., each containing multiple test cases.
 Each test case consists of a starting board position, and the set of resulting board positions that your move generator should generate.
 Board positions are